 Under California law, a written FPP (8 CCR 3221) is required for every employer with more than 10 employees.
 The written FPP must be kept in the workplace and be made available to employees for review.
 For employers with 10 or fewer employees, the plan may be communicated orally to employees, and the employer need not maintain a written plan.

-- Potential fire hazards and their proper handling and storage procedures, potential ignition sources (such as welding and smoking) and control procedures, and the type of fire protection equipment or systems that can control a fire involving them
+- A list of potential workplace fire hazards and their proper handling and storage procedures; potential ignition sources (e.g., welding or smoking) and their control procedures; and the type of fire protection equipment or systems that can control a fire involving these hazards;

-- Names or titles of employees responsible for maintaining equipment and systems installed to prevent or control ignitions or fires
+- Names or job titles of those persons responsible for maintenance of equipment and systems installed to prevent or control ignitions or fires; and

-- Names or titles of employees responsible for controlling the accumulation of flammable or ...
+- Names or job titles of those responsible for the control of accumulation of flammable or ...